 - 33% of disadvantaged students achieved a standard pass in the English Baccalaureate.

 - Disadvantaged students achieved a Progress 8 score of +0.22.The rate of progress students make across the school overall is high when compared to other schools nationally.

 Year 7 catch-up premium statement

-The literacy and numeracy catch-up premium, is additional funding provided by the Government, which gives schools extra funding to support all year 7 pupils who did not achieve at least level 4 in reading and/or maths at the end of key stage 2.
+The literacy and numeracy catch-up premium, is additional funding provided by the Government, which gives schools extra funding to support all year 7 pupils who are not secondary ready in reading and/or maths at the end of key stage 2.

-All eligible pupils receive intensive small group or one to one sessions in the autumn term as per their individual needs in either English and / or Maths.
+All eligible pupils receive intensive small group or one to one sessions during the academic year as per their individual needs in either English and / or Maths.

 Overview of the school

 Total number of pupils on roll: 749